hylang/hy/docs/language/api.rst

     arguments may be specified after this one.

     The following code example defines a function that can be given 0 to n numerical parameters.
-It then sums every odd number and substracts every even number.
+It then sums every odd number and subtracts every even number.

     .. code-block:: clj